-Following the informal community consultations carried out earlier in 2021 and 2022, the draft Neighbourhood Plan was written and here it is, now published for consultation with our local community, organisations and businesses, and various statutory bodies.
-When we have all the views expressed on the draft NDP it will be re-drafted, and then submitted to Cornwall Council.
+Following the informal community consultations carried out earlier in 2021 and 2022, and community consultation on the draft Neighbourhood Plan the Plan has been re-drafted, and then submitted to Cornwall Council.

 Cornwall Council will then formally consult residents and other interested stakeholders on the Plan.
 Following this the representations made and the Plan were sent for independent examination.
 If the Examiner finds that the Neighbourhood Plan meets all of its requirements a referendum will take place which will allow residents to decide whether the Neighbourhood Plan should be used by the Council to determine planning applications in the St Stephen in Brannel area.